natalieagus/50005-2023/_ns_labs/lab2_2-textenc.md

 ### Task 1-3
 `TASK 1-3:`{:.info} Encrypt the raw bytes
-Fill in your answer in the `TODO` space for this task.
+Fill in your answer under the `TODO` for this task.

 ### Task 1-4
 `TASK 1-4:`{:.info} Decrypt the raw bytes
-Fill in your answer in the `TODO` space for this task.
+Fill in your answer under the `TODO` for this task.

 ## Creating a Printable Text Using base64